antonysam/Demof/Tour/Readme.md

-# Automation testing of a flight_booking demo site
+# Automation Test Script for newtours demo site
-  * The aim of this testing is to check all the UI elements are visible and to get the count of those elements present in all the pages.<br/>
+  * The aim of this test is to count and check all the webelements present in the webpages.<br/>
-   * Then login credentials  should be entered in the page through an excel(i.e login_dataset.xlsx)
+   * Then login credentials  will be entered in the page through an excel file(i.e login_dataset.xlsx).

 ## Built with
   1. Apache poi 3.10